[ Control | Reference Manual | Alphabetic Index ]

 Examples

-% Call a predicate that is hidden by a local definition:
+% the library predicate is hidden by the local definition:

 :- lib(lists). % exports print_list/1